 |A portrait of Augusta, Princess of Wales dated 1742 by J.B.
 Van Loo|

-Augusta of Saxe-Gotha almost never became Princess of Wales had the marriage prospects for Frederick Prince of Wales with Princess Louisa Ulrika of Prussia materialized.
-However, King George II and Frederick William I had a disagreement and the plan was eventually halted.
+Augusta of Saxe-Gotha almost never became Princess of Wales had Frederick Prince of Wales married Princess Louisa Ulrika of Prussia.
+However, King George II and Frederick William I of Prussia had disagreements and the plan never materialized.

 The Prince of Wales, anyway, freed himself from the burden of choosing his own bride.
 Whoever his parents chose for him was good enough for him.
 He just wanted to get married as soon as he can so he could ask for additional income from Parliament and break free from financial dependence from the father with whom he was never in good terms for the rest of his life.

 Born in Gotha in 1719, the German princess' father was Frederick II, Duke of Saxe-Gotha-Altenburg.
 Her mother was Magdalena Augusta of Anhalt-Zerbst (1676–1740).
-She barely spoke English, her mother did not hesitate to give her any English lessons given that the Hanovers themselves spoke the language badly.
+She barely spoke English, her mother did not hesitate to give her any English lessons.
+The Hanovers themselves spoke the language badly.

 The wedding ceremony was held hastily after she arrived in London.
 On May 8, 1736, vows were exchanged at the Chapel Royal in London.